uwmadisoncals/cals-main-plugins/list-category-posts/readme.txt

 Template system has changed.
 Custom templates should be stored in WordPress theme folder.

 == Changelog ==

+= 0.68 =
+Thanks @mmatthews1981, @ottadvantage and @mhoeher for their contributions on this version:
+* Adds Alt Tag to thumbnail
+* Handle child_categories flag correctly - https://github.com/picandocodigo/List-Category-Posts/pull/185
+* Adds a default value to numberposts on plugin activation - https://github.com/picandocodigo/List-Category-Posts/pull/193

+= 0.67.1 =
+* Bugfix release, this should fix the issues with Parent Categories listings.

+= 0.67 =
+* Adds custom css class to current page in pagination `lcp_currentpage`.
+* Adds child_categories parameter to being able to exclude child categories' posts from a list.
+* New feature to look for the first image in a post when requesting a thumbnail and the post has no featured image.
+Thanks Michael J. Gibbs for writing this code :)

 = 0.66 =
 * Full release notes: https://github.com/picandocodigo/List-Category-Posts/releases/tag/0.66